wp-plugins/oik/readme.txt

 * oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug
 * oik-email-signature to help generate an email signature file for all your email messages

 The plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
+These are known as the bw API.

 == Installation ==